Day Trip to Bergamo – from Milan, Italy

 Best Time to Visit

-• Morning for peaceful streets and soft light
+• Morning: Peaceful streets and soft light

-• Spring and fall for comfortable weather
+• Spring and fall: Comfortable weather and fewer crowds

 How Long to Spend

 Plan for half a day to a full day, depending on how much you want to explore.
+The town is compact, but lingering in its cafés, viewpoints, and piazzas makes the experience even better.

 For Cruise Travelers